Park Hill Storm Phase V Project

 South Forest Street Outfall

 This neighborhood drainage project increased the capacity of the existing storm sewer system in the Virginia Village neighborhood of southeast Denver to reduce flooding and protect the area upstream of Potenza Park.
 Planning for this general storm project started in 2012, with design completed and approved in 2016.
-Construction concluded in 2018.
+Construction was completed at the end of May 2018.